-Effects of electronic media on adolescents' attitudes to pre-marital sex in nigeria: advocacy for religious ethics as panacea will enhance the development of their spirit and transformation of their character.
+That the society should pay more attention to the teenagers spiritual and moral wellbeing by encouraging their participation in religious programs that will enhance the development of their spirit and transformation of their character.
 These are crucial to the process of curtailing abuse of electronic media among teenagers.